SaiAkhilCheruvu/RISC-V_Reference_SoC_Tapeout_Program_by_VSD/Week 1/Day 4.md

 - Timing-aware GLS: Includes timing delays annotated from Standard Delay Format (SDF) files to check actual timing and detect setup/hold violations and glitches.

+## Synthesis-Simulation Mismatch

+A synthesis-simulation mismatch occurs when the behavior seen in RTL simulation does not match the results from gate-level simulation or actual hardware.
+Common causes include:

+- **Non-synthesizable code:** Using delays, initial blocks, or other constructs that synthesis tools ignore.

+- **Ambiguous or incomplete logic:** Missing else branches or improper sensitivity lists can lead to unintended latches or incorrect hardware.

+- **Tool interpretation differences:** Simulation and synthesis tools may handle ambiguous RTL differently.

+## Blocking And Non-Blocking Statements In Verilog

+### 🔹 Blocking Assignments (=)

+#### How they work:

+- Statements execute sequentially inside the procedural block.

+- The left-hand side (LHS) is updated immediately before the next statement runs.

+- Used mostly for combinational logic descriptions.

+verilog
+always @(*) begin
+  y = a & b;      // y gets the value of a AND b immediately z = y | c;      // z uses the updated value of y end

+Another example in a clocked block:

+verilog
+always @(posedge clk) begin
+  b = a;
+  c = b;
+end

+Here, c will get the value of a right away, because each assignment happens in order.
+Non-Blocking Assignment Example (<=)

+Non-blocking assignments schedule updates to happen at the end of the time step, allowing parallel updates.
+This is best for sequential logic.

+verilog
+always @(posedge clk) begin
+  q1 <= d;
+  q2 <= q1;
+  q3 <= q2;
+end

+In this example, the value of d will propagate to q1, then to q2, then to q3 over three clock cycles, modeling a shift register.